aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 The stack failed its previous deployment, and is in a non-retryable state.
 Go into the CloudFormation console, delete the stack, and retry the deployment.

-### Cannot find module 'xxxx' or its corresponding type declarations.
+### Cannot find module 'xxxx' or its corresponding type declarations

 You may see this if you are using TypeScript or other NPM-based languages, when using NPM 7 on your workstation (where you generate `package-lock.json`)